JunMa11/PrePost/README.md

 # PrePostSeg
-Pre-processing and post-processing for medical image segmentation
+Pre-processing and post-processing scripts for medical image analysis

 This repository is noly for personal use.
-The document is not clean and clear up to now.
+There is no plan to write a detailed README file.